-Anthropocene Institutes perspective on electricity
+Anthropocene Institute's perspective on electricity

 The US power grid is arguably the largest machine humanity has created.
 It delivers power from power stations to 145 million residential, commercial, and industrial customers across the country.
-The grid has played a critical in enabling industrialization and urbanization.
-However, the infrastructure is showing its age and is vulnerable to extreme weathers conditions.
+The grid has played a critical role in enabling industrialization and urbanization.
+However, the infrastructure is showing its age and is vulnerable to extreme weather conditions.
 The grid is also struggling to integrate high shares of low-carbon solar and wind due to their intermittency.

 The Anthropocene advocates for a more resilient power delivery system that integrates carbon-free nuclear power and self-generated solar and wind systems, and accommodates the emerging electric vehicle fleet and grid storage capacity.
-We also push for regulations that incentive investments towards towards the rapid transition to a distributed energy system.
+We also push for regulations that incentive investments towards the rapid transition to a distributed energy system.

 Grid Quick Facts